 What is Financial Independence?

-Financial independence is the state of having sufficient personal wealth to live, without having to actively acquire it.
+Financial independence has sufficient personal wealth to live without actively acquiring it.
 Residual, or passive, income is the key to financial independence.
-Having a residual income that exceeds your budget allows you to live without having to work.
-When you can finally say you rely on no one but yourself, it means you have become independent.
+A residual income exceeding your budget allows you to live without working.
+You become independent when you can finally say you rely on no one but yourself.

-The FIRE movement is one of the most widely follow (and controversial) in the financial realm, standing for Financial Independence Retire Early.
-One of it’s core principles is to cut down drastically on expenses so that you can save a large percentage of your income to contribute towards investing, sometimes upwards of 50% of your monthly take-home pay.
+The FIRE movement is one of the most widely followed (and controversial) in the financial realm, standing for Financial Independence Retire Early.
+One of its core principles is to cut down drastically on expenses so that you can save a large percentage of your income to contribute towards investing, sometimes upwards of 50% of your monthly take-home pay.

 Calculating Your FI Number